Medical Negligence Solicitors

 How long does it take to bring a medical negligence claim?

-The length of time your case will take depends on a number of factors.
+The length of time your case will take depends on several factors.
 These include the extent and nature of the injury suffered, and whether your opponent denies liability.

-We try to progress your case as quickly as possible, but you should be aware that your case could take a number of years.
+We try to progress your case as quickly as possible, but you should be aware that your case could take years.

 If liability is admitted, it may be possible to obtain a payment on account of your compensation before the conclusion of your case, which can take time.

 We can give you a better idea about the timescale once we know more about your case and your opponent’s approach to it.
-We will ensure that you are regularly updated throughout your case.
+We’ll ensure that you’re regularly updated throughout your case.